Akkalkot State

 Akkalkot State during the British Raj, was a Maratha princely state ruled by the Bhonsle dynasty.
 The non-salute state came under the Deccan States Agency and was bordered by Hyderabad State and the Bombay Presidency.

+The area of the state was 1290 km2; its population in 1901 was 82,047, while the population of Akkalkot town itself was 8,348 in that year.
+In 1911, the state enjoyed a revenue estimated at Rs.26,586/- and paid a tribute to the British Raj of Rs.1,000/-.